FREQUENTLY ASKED QUESTIONS

 HOW OFTEN DO I HAVE TO WATER DOG TUFF™ GRASS?

 DOG TUFF™ Grass does extremely well with low water and is incredibly drought-tolerant.
-Because of this, the watering frequency needs to only occur once every 3 weeks or less* once completely filed in depending on how hot and dry it is.
+Because of this, the watering frequency needs to only occur once every 3 weeks or less* once completely filled in depending on how hot and dry it is.

 *For the first couple of weeks after planting, the plugs can't dry out so should be watered once or twice a day depending on how hot and dry your climate is.
 The more you water at the beginning, the faster it will grow in.